mekkablue/Glyphs-Scripts/README.md

 *Most scripts make managing glyph names and Unicodes a little easier.
 Garbage Collection is useful for cleaning up the mess of the reporter scripts, or other annotations before you hand the files over to a third party.*

 * **Add PUA Unicode Values to Selected Glyphs:** Iterates through selected glyphs and incrementally applies custom Unicode values, starting at a user-specified value.
+* **Casefolding Report:** Checks if uppercase and lowercase are matching.
+Opens a new Edit tab containing all glyphs without consistent casefolding.
+Writes a detailed report in Macro Window.
 * **Color Composites in Shade of Base Glyph:** Color composites in a lighter shade of the base glyph.
 E.g., if your A is has a red label color, then ÄÁÀĂ... will have a lighter shade of red.
 * **Convert to Uppercase:** Turns lowercase names into uppercase names, e.g., `a` → `A`, `ccaron` → `Ccaron`, `aeacute` → `AEacute`, etc.
 * **Convert to Lowercase:** Turns the names of selected glyphs lowercase.